 “Don’t you dare!” she said, holding up the finger that means to wait.
 “Stay!”

-She climbed up some side rocks that weren’t nearly as exciting as the ones I’d climbed, and I joined her in the thorn bush she was stuck in at the top of her path.
+She climbed up some side rocks that weren’t nearly as exciting as the ones I’d climbed, and I joined her in the thorn bush she got stuck in at the top.